zeitungen/node-rpi-rgb-led-matrix/README.md

 Pilot your rgb led matrix with Nodejs on Raspberry Pi !
 Nodejs binding of rpi-rgb-led-matrix library https://github.com/hzeller/rpi-rgb-led-matrix

 ## Installation
+NOTE**: node-rpi-rgb-led-matrix currently only works with version 0.10.x of node.js!

 ### With npm